 Notes

 - Bake the cookies in batches.
-If baking more than one tray at a time, make space between racks in the oven and rotate the pans halfway through to make sure they cook evenly.
+If baking more than one tray at a time, make space between racks in the oven and rotate the pans halfway so they bake up evenly.

 - Don’t over-mix your cookie dough.
-Too much mixing activates the gluten more and can make your cookies tough.
+Too much mixing can make your cookies tough.
+We don’t want to overactivate that gluten boos.

 - Drizzle the cookies on a wire rack over a pan.
-Place your wire rack up above a baking sheet so that excess icing drizzles off the cookies and onto the baking sheet.
-This makes cleanup a snap!
+Place your wire rack up above a baking sheet so that any excess icing drizzles off the cookies and onto the baking sheet.

 - Use a whisk, spoon, or fork to drizzle the icing over the cookies.
 You can go over the cookies in various directions to create a simple pattern with the icing.